scriptnull/docsv2/sources/integrations/notifications/webhooks.md

 This can be done by following the steps below:

 1. Adding the Account Integration (One time only per account)
-2. Add the Event Trigger Integration to your Subscription
-3. Configure the Event Trigger Integration in the `shippable.yml` file for your project
+2. Configure the Event Trigger Integration in the `shippable.yml` file for your project

 ## Adding an Account Integration